smirfanshah/Blind75/README.md

 # Blind75
-In this I will be solving the neetcode Blind75 Questions as a Challenge in the winter Break
+In this I will be solving the neetcode Blind75 Questions as many as i can in the winter Break